Paul Osborne

-Background
+Early and personal life

 Osborne grew up in Hurlstone Park, New South Wales and was educated at Christian Brothers' High School, Lewisham.
 He was formerly a police detective.
 He is married to Maria Giertta, with whom he has two children.
 He also has nine children with his first wife, Sally Behn.

+Osborne was the Captain of the Australian Schoolboy Rugby League Team in 1984.

 Rugby league football career

 He was a member of the St George Dragons between 1986–91 and the Canberra Raiders from 1992–94.
 His form during his tenure at St George was inconsistent; he was sometimes considered a future star for the club and a captaincy candidate, while at other times he was considered a liability.
 He did, however, star in the Dragons team that won the mid-week 1988 Panasonic Cup.
-Osborne left the club at the end of Brian Smith's first year as head coach in 1991 to join Canberra, whose forwards roster had been weakened after the 1991 salary cap investigation led to the Raiders having to shed several players.
+Osborne left the club at the end of Brian Smith's first year as head coach in 1991 to join Canberra, whose forwards' roster had been weakened after the 1991 salary cap investigation led to the Raiders having to shed several players.

 In switching clubs, Osborne was unlucky in that Canberra had made the grand final in four of his last five years at St George, and then the Dragons made the grand final in each of the two seasons following his move to the nation’s capital.
-Although he was a regular first-grader in his first two seasons with the Raiders, he injured his foot early in 1994 and thus didn't play much first grade that season.
+Although he was a regular first-grader in his first two seasons with the Raiders, he injured his foot early in 1994 and thus did not play much first grade that season.
 Not expecting to be selected for any post-season matches, and unsigned for the following year, he had organised an immediate release from finals-bound Canberra, and had been ready to fly to England to finish his career there.

 In the Raiders’ 1994 preliminary final victory over North Sydney, John Lomax was sent off and subsequently suspended, meaning Lomax was unavailable for the grand final.
 Canberra coach Tim Sheens felt that the reserve forwards he had been using in the finals, Brett Hetherington and David Westley, would lose their impact if they started the match, so he literally called Osborne back from the airport for the opportunity to play one last game, in the grand final.
 In a career-best performance, Osborne laid on two offloads which led directly to tries in the early stages of the decider, playing an important role as Canberra claimed the 1994 Winfield Cup, and giving him a dream ending to his playing days.

 Missing the flight to England had terminated his contractual agreements in the UK, so he was left without a club for 1995.
 Osborne consequently joined the local Canberra competition, and later got involved in local politics.